turingschool/try-turing/popup-lite-brite/index.md

 We are so glad you are here!
 To get set up...
 1. Open up <a target="blank" href="http://repl.it/">repl.it</a> in a browser (preferably Chrome) and log in to your account.
-1. Please change your zoom name to first name, last initial, pronouns (ex: _Amy H. (she/her)_).
-To do this, hover over your image on zoom, click the three dots and select “Rename” from the menu.
+1. Please change your zoom name to first name, last initial, pronouns like this: _Kaitlyn V. (she/her)_.
+To do this, hover over your image on zoom, click the three dots and select _Rename_ from the menu.
 1. Heads up!
 We will ask you to briefly introduce yourself in a few minutes.
 <br><br>